tsykoduk/greg.nokes.name/_posts/2020-03-03-working-remote.md

 I used to have pretty bland lunches.
 I have really tried to up my game.
 One of the things that helps is blocking out 45 minutes or so for lunch, so I have time to make something good, and not feel rushed.

+**Water coolers**

+Having some sort of "water cooler" chat system is important.
+Over the years, I have seen IRC, Campfire, HipChat, Slack and Quip Chat in this role.
+As long as everyone has a "safe-ish" space to talk about coffee, dogs, weather, or what ever crosses their mind.
+I have seen gaming groups, music chatter, coffee talk and technology randomness.

+What's important is a space for folks to talk with each other about work, work related, and not work related things.

 **Meetups**

 Meeting up with coworkers on the same team is vitally important as well.
 In the past I would spend a week every few months at HQ, to wander the halls, get face time with folks, and generally catch up.